GCATI/wardley-maps-book/README.md

 # Welcome
 This is an Asciidoc book of Simon Wardley's "Wardley Maps".
 It simply takes all his [medium posts](https://medium.com/wardleymaps) and joins them together for ease of reading.
 The intention is to be entirely faithful to the original posts - I've not even fixed the few spelling mistakes - while allowing various output versions to be generated, e.g. HTML, and .mobi for Kindle e-readers.
 It is made available under the same Creative Commons Attribution-ShareAlike-4.0-International licence as the original posts.

+# Training & Certifications
+This content will be the official body of knowledge for all GCATI Wardley Mapping training and certifications.
+[GCATI Wardley Mapping Training](https://gcati.org/community/wardley-mapping-community)

 # Downloads
 If you want the PDF, or MOBI versions of this book, click on the "releases" tab above.